SwanseaUniversityMedical/concept-library/README.md

 #### Setting up your environment variables
 > **[!]
 Note:** This file should be present within the `$RootPath` as described above (modified by passing `-fp [path]` to the deployment script)

 Ensure you have an `env-vars` text file on your server.
 The name of this file usually includes a suffix to describe the server's status, e.g. `-FA` for full-access servers or `-RO` for read-only servers.
-The environment variables you define within this text file are applied to the `app.compose.env` file when deploying.

-Please see the `app.compose.env` files within the Concept Library's `./Docker` directory for the environment variables that are required.

-#### To deploy manually:
+#### To deploy manually
 1. SSH into the server
 2. If you haven't already created the `deploy-feature.sh` within this server, please clone the [Github repository](https://github.com/SwanseaUniversityMedical/concept-library) and copy/move it into a directory of your choosing (in this case, we will assume it's within /root/)
 3. Ensure the `deploy-feature.sh` script has the appropriate permissions